symopsio/walkthrough/README.md

 # Sym Workflows: Compliance as Code

 Hey!
-I'm [Yasyf](https://twitter.com/yasyf), CTO at [Sym](https://twitter.com/symops).
+I'm [Yasyf](https://twitter.com/yasyf), CEO at [Sym](https://twitter.com/symops).
 Today I want to walk you through setting up a simple ephemeral access workflow as a `symflow`.

 Let's say that an engineer wants access to application logs stored in a secure S3 bucket whenever a customer bug report comes in.
 This access must be gated by peer approval to comply with your company's Data Access Policy.
 Currently, this might involve filing a ticket with the Ops team and waiting for a multi-day turnaround.
 With Sym Workflows, we can implement a compliant policy that distributes approvals and gets you access in seconds, not days.